Clonegal (irl. Cluain na nGall) is the one of must-visit places in County Carlow.

-It is picturesque village in the south-eastern part of Carlow County, 22 km from Carlow town.
+It is a picturesque village in the southeastern part of Carlow County, 22 km from Carlow town.
 The name Clonegal comes from the Irish Cluain na nGall meaning “Meadow of the Foreigner”.

-The village is located in the valley between the Blackstairs and Wicklow Mountains.
-It is just over a mile north of where the River Slaney and the River Derry meet.
-Clonegal is at the junction where Counties Carlow, Wicklow and Wexford meet.
+Furthermore, the village is located in the valley between the Blackstairs and the Wicklow Mountains.
+What`s more, it is just over a mile north of where the River Slaney and the River Derry meet.
+Besides, Clonegal is at the junction where Counties Carlow, Wicklow, and Wexford meet.

-Beautiful views, the vicinity of mountains, valleys and rivers made the village a favorite destination for tourists.
-Clonegal is often referred to as the “Switzerland of Ireland” due to its rare natural values.
-Dense forests, full of the sounds of wild birds, a picturesque river valley and historic buildings in the village make your stay here a real pleasure.
+So, the beautiful views, and the vicinity of mountains, valleys, and rivers made the village a favorite destination for tourists.
+Moreover, Clonegal is often called the “Switzerland of Ireland” due to its rare natural values.
+Dense forests, full of the sounds of wild birds, a picturesque river valley, and historic buildings in the village make your stay here a real pleasure.

 The main attractions in Clonegal are:

-Weavers Cottage are a 17th century houses of Alexander Durdin who owned Huntington Castle (hence also known as Durdin Chata) built for local weavers.
-Beautifully restored to its original condition with weaving and wool dyeing demonstrations held their.
-Traditional 17th Century garden to the rear of the property which grows plants and vegetables as well as wool dyeing plants.
+Weavers Cottage is a 17th-century house of Alexander Durdin who owned Huntington Castle.
+Hence, it is also known as Durdin Chata, built for local weavers.
+Then, beautifully restored to its original condition with weaving and wool dyeing demonstrations held there.
+Besides, the traditional 17th-century garden to the rear of the property grows plants and vegetables as well as wool dyeing plants.
 Walking tours also on the history of the village.
-The cottages can be visited, not only can you see historic looms, handicrafts from the past, but also weaving, spinning and crocheting shows are held there, there are also music, singing, dancing evenings and historical evenings introducing local weaving traditions.
+The cottages can be visited.
+What`s more, not only can you see historic looms, and handicrafts from the past.
+But also weaving, spinning, and crocheting shows are held there.
+There are also music, singing, and dancing evenings and historical evenings introducing local weaving traditions.

-This was once part of a weigh bridge, erected by the local community to weigh livestock.
-The livestock were weighed outside and the weights read in the house.
-In its last years of existence, a local pig buyer used it when purchasing pigs from the community.
-The weighing scales were accidently broken and then dismantled.
+This was once part of a weighbridge, erected by the local community to weigh livestock.
+The livestock was weighed outside and the weights were read in the house.
+In its last years, a local pig buyer used it when purchasing pigs from the community.
+The weighing scales were accidentally broken and then dismantled.

-The village of Clonegal, a favorite place for walkers and photographers, is on the Wicklow Way, the oldest marked hiking trail in Ireland, about 130 km.
-The trail starts in Marlay Park in Dublin, circles the Wicklow Mountains on the eastern side, and ends in Clonegal through picturesque forests and valleys.
+The village of Clonegal is a favorite place for walkers and photographers.
+It is on the Wicklow Way, the oldest marked hiking trail in Ireland, about 130 km.
+So, the course starts in Marlay Park in Dublin and circles the Wicklow Mountains on the eastern side.
+And ends in Clonegal through picturesque forests and valleys.

 St. Fiaac’s Church of Ireland

 St. Fiaacs Church is a Church of Ireland church situated on a slope to the north of the village.
-It was built in 1819 and designed in the Gothic aesthetic and has a tower and belfry.
+It was built in 1819 and designed with the Gothic aesthetic and has a tower and belfry.
 St Fiaac’s is found on the site of an older house of worship.
-The graveyard boasts stones from as far back as 1777, making it one of the oldest used cemeteries in Europe.
+Moreover, the graveyard boasts stones from as far back as 1777.
+Therefore, it is making it one of the oldest-used cemeteries in Europe.

 St. Brigid’s Roman Catholic Church

 St. Brigid’s Church – the present church replaced the old Roman Catholic church which was built of mud walls and had a thatched roof.
-It is a barn type construction, built in 1824 around the old church.
+So, it is a barn-type construction, built in 1824 around the old church.
 When the new building was completed the old building was taken out through the doors of the new church.

-In Clonegal you will find Sha-Roe Bistro – a famous restaurant that needs to be booked in advance, next to it is Osborne Bar.
-The famous Altamont Gardens are also close to Clonegal.
+Besides, in Clonegal you will find Sha-Roe Bistro – a famous, multi-award-winning restaurant, which needs to be booked in advance.
+What`s more, it won the “Bib Gourmand” Michelin Guide 2008-2017.
+Next to, it is Osborne Bar.
+Furthermore, the famous Altamont Gardens are also close to Clonegal.

-I have been to Clonegal several times (hence the photos from different periods in this post).
+So, I have been to Clonegal several times.
+Hence the photos from different periods in this post.
 I was for the first time 3 years ago.
 Depending on the season and weather, Clonegal looks different every time.

 Location of Clonegal: